-TABLE OF CONTENTS

-ATTACHMENT A: ACCESS SERVICE REQUEST -SBC MIDWEST REGION 5-STATE/SBC SOUTHWEST REGION 5-STATE/ SBC CALIFORNIA/ SBC NEVADA 13

-ATTACHMENT B: ACCESS SERVICE REQUEST – SBC Connecticut (CT) 21

-ATTACHMENT C: END USER LSR EXHIBIT– SBC SOUTHWEST REGION 5-STATE STATES (TX/MO/OK/KS/AR) 24

-ATTACHMENT D: END USER LSR EXHIBIT– SBC CALIFORNIA/SBC NEVADA 30

-ATTACHMENT E: End User LSR EXHIBIT– SBC MIDWEST REGION 5-STATE STATES (IL/OH/IN/WI/MI) and SBC Connecticut 34

-ATTACHMENT F: Line Share One TO ABBS Conversion 40

-LSR EXHIBIT - SBC CONNECTICUT 40

-ATTACHMENT G: ABBS – CHANGE OF END USER PROFILE - SBC MIDWEST REGION 5-STATE 47

-ATTACHMENT H: ABBS – CHANGE OF END USER PROFILE – SBC CALIFORNIA/ SBC NEVADA 56

-ATTACHMENT I: ABBS – CHANGE OF END USER PROFILE – SBC SOUTHWEST REGION 5-STATE STATES (OK/MO/AR/TX/KS) 59

-ATTACHMENT J: BROADBAND SERVICES – CHANGE OF END USER PROFILE – SBC CONNECTICUT 61

-SECTION 1: INTRODUCTION
+SECTION 1: ABBS INTRODUCTION

-The following document outlines the service order flows for the Advanced Broadband Service (ABBS) product being offered on a Commercial basis by SBC 13-STATE throughout its 13-State region.
+The following document outlines the service order flows for the Advanced Broadband Service (ABBS) product being offered on a Commercial basis by AT&T throughout its 13-State region.
 Details on the ABBS offering are available in the Advanced Broadband Carrier Guide which is available in the Products & Services section of the CARS/ Commercial Agreements website.
-The Ordering and provisioning of these elements will include Loop Qualification, an Infrastructure Service Order and an End User Specific Service Order (DLE-HFS).
+The Ordering and provisioning of these elements will include Loop Qualification, an Infrastructure Service Order, and an End User Specific Service Order (DLE-HFS).
 In addition to the service orders mentioned above, a Carrier Information Form (“CLIF”) and a Carrier Profile must be established to successfully provision the ABBS service offering.

 SECTION 2: INFRASTRUCTURE SERVICE ORDERS